Evexi/Evexi/docs/interactive/content/index.md

 #

 ### Start Session
 Once a user has connected (or multiple), you can start the session.
-Starting the session will pause the player until the timeout is reached or session destroyed.
+Starting the session will pause playback on the current item until the timeout is reached or session destroyed.
+Passing an argument with true will indicate that the player should pause playback and display the players application content (engage content).
 ````typescript
 try {
     Evexi.interactive.start()